kaynenotkanye/s3-artifact-store-through-pre-signed-urls/README.md

 # Simple Artifact Store - private, encrypted S3 bucket
 This project was created as a proof-of-concept.
 It is a Golang web application designed to run in AWS Elastic Beanstalk.
 The web application will silently output and redirect pre-signed URLs that allows third parties temporary read access (s3:GetObject) to an S3 object.
 These pre-signed URLs have a specific time-to-live and will expire in a specified amount of time.
-Typically, sharing data in S3 buckets either requires much adminstrator overhead by configuring bucket policies, and constant modifications to IAM roles to allow cross-account access (especially if you need to allow more end-users or business units as an on-going effort).
+Typically, sharing data in S3 buckets either requires much administrative overhead by configuring bucket policies, and constant modifications to IAM roles to allow cross-account access (especially if you need to allow more end-users or business units as an on-going effort).
 The main advantage with this application is that there is no need for these constant administrative tasks.
 In fact, this allows third parties to perform get operations on a private S3 bucket without them even needing an AWS account.
 Please keep in mind that this is a proof-of-concept and more security measures should be implemented.
 I will try to list out all the advantages and disadvantages.

 ### Advantages
 * The S3 bucket created is a private bucket (not accessible to the public directly), and server-side encrypted (AES-256).
-(I have not tried KMS.)
+(I have not tried KMS yet.
+It would probably just need more IAM policies attached.)
 * You do not need to manage cross-account assumed roles in IAM
 * You do not need to manage any bucket policies
 * You manage one policy in AWS (attached to the Elastic Beanstalk EC2 role), and can fine-tune that policy by allowing/denying specific folders under the S3 bucket